 3. No unnecessary attendees

 Don’t invite people who shouldn’t be there.
 Make sure everyone in the meeting room is relevant.
-Any “just in case” attendee is going to lose time, and add inefficiencies to the meeting.
+Any “just in case” attendee is going to lose time attending the meeting, and is very likely going to add inefficiencies to the meeting.
 In case of doubt, have a quick chat with the person in question.
 A good rule of thumb for efficient meetings is to have a maximum of 7 participants.

 4. No agenda, no meeting

-With the goal and the attendees in mind, draw a clear meeting schedule.
+With the goal and the attendees in mind, draw a clear meeting agenda to clearly communicate what the good version of your meeting would look like.
 Include any relevant material or instructions for the attendees in the meeting request.

 5. Chose the right duration